You Don't Have To Do It Alone.

 For most of us, there is not enough time in the day and way too much to do.
 We run businesses, we manage a home, we have family members who depend on us.
 How can we do it all?
 And still enjoy life, not to mention be enjoyable to be around?

 When we are stressed, it negatively affects our relationships, our health and everything we do.
 We aren't present, patient or work in partnership with others.
 We snap, we accuse, we don't trust.
 Because we are tired, and at times, resentful, asking "Why can't anyone help me?" it may be because we don't allow others to offer support, even when it is given.

 Once we allow the help, we can work in our area pf expertise, and others can work in theirs.
 This not only gives us the opportunity to breath, it gives others the opportunity to grow and shine in their light.
-Different voices can help you in business and in life.
-As much as we may be capable, we don't live in a vacuum.
-It could be initially difficult to allow others to take some control from us, it benefits us in the long run.

 This is a picture I took while I was making plans.
 I was getting ideas on paper and making it fun.
 Why should work be boring?
 We are visual beings and should enjoy seeing our ideas on paper so we can get the big picture and quickly edit what doesn't make sense for us.
 Our work can be an incredible source of gratification and contribution to others if we are determined to make it that way.

+Don't be afraid to make a decision.
 Making plans doesn't mean we can't make change when what we are doing isn't working.

 Mind maps are a visual and interesting way to get clear on what to do next.
 Starting at a focal point of where you want to be, you can design next steps and watch it become a road map to your success.
-This is something I do with clients and they find their dreams and goals are much more manageable than they ever thought possible!
+This is something I do with clients and they find their dreams and goals are much more attainable than they ever thought possible!
 Email me if you would like help to begin yours!